Marietta Chrousala

 Marietta Chrousala (Μαριέττα Χρουσαλά: born March 11, 1983) is a Greek entrepreneur, former model, and television presenter.
 She is the founder of the Marietta Chrousala Collection, a line of handmade leather sandals inspired by ancient Greek motifs.

 She has appeared on the covers of various fashion magazines and walked the runway for several Greek and international designers.
 In addition to her modeling career, she has had a presence on Greek television, co-hosting the game show Poly tin Kyriaki on Mega Channel (2005-2006), and presenting the morning show I Ellada Pezi on Alter Channel (2006-2009).

 In 2003, Marietta was crowned Star Hellas (Miss Greece) title and represented Greece at the Miss Universe Pageant, where she placed among the Top 15 finalists.

 Early life

 Chrousala was born on March 11, 1983, in Rizari, a village near Edessa to Kostas and Aglaia Chrousalas, both teachers.
 She has an older brother, Thanasis (born 1980).
+The family relocated to Athens In 1985, where she later graduated from 3rd Chaidari High School in 1999.

-In 1985 moved with her family to Athens.
-In 2001, Chrousala began her studies in the department of Mass Media and Communication at University of Athens from which she graduated.
-Later, she completed a postgraduate degree from Panteion University and department of Communication's Psychology.
+She earned a Bachelor of Science degree in Mass Media and Communication from the National and Kapodistrian University of Athens in 2004, and a Master’s Degree in Psychology of Communication from Panteion University in 2006.

 Career

+Modeling

+Marietta has appeared in publications including Vogue Greece, Elle, Madame Figaro, Esquire, Marie Claire, Cosmopolitan Italy, and InStyle.
+She has walked the runway for designers such as Celia Kritharioti, Michalis Aslanis, Max Mara Bridal, and Mary Katrantzou.
+Her commercial work includes campaigns for brands like Seventeen Cosmetics, Lancôme, and La Prairie.